Daniel J. Travanti: Career

 Travanti earned five nominations and two Emmy Awards for his portrayal of Hill Street Station Captain Frank Furillo.
 In 1982, Boston's Emerson College chose him as the commencement speaker and gave him an honorary Doctorate degree.
 In 1983, Travanti starred in the TV movie Adam, for which he received another Emmy nomination.
-Since then, Travanti has appeared in a number of TV movies and has made appearances in television programs such as Poltergeist: The Legacy (1997) and Prison Break (2005).
-In 1986, HBO broadcast the made-for-cable biographical film Murrow, with Travanti's portrayal of Edward R. Murrow receiving a Cable Ace nomination.
+He starred opposite Sophia Loren in Aurora (1984), which premiered on NBC and received a theatrical release in Italy.
+Travanti has appeared in a number of TV movies and has made appearances in television programs such as Poltergeist: The Legacy (1997) and Prison Break (2005).
+In 1986, HBO broadcast the made-for-cable biographical film Murrow, with his portrayal of Edward R. Murrow receiving a Cable Ace nomination.
 He co-starred in the film Millennium (1989) and as Lt.
 Ray McAuliffe in the television series Missing Persons (1993).

-Travanti has publicly acknowledged his past as an alcoholic who found sobriety through Alcoholics Anonymous, calling alcoholism a "disease of loneliness and secrecy".
-In 1981, he made such a confession to Rona Barrett in an interview on NBC and even recited, from memory, all of the organization's "Twelve Steps" on camera.
-Captain Furillo, his best-known character, was also a recovering alcoholic, and the character was shown multiple times taking part in AA meetings.

 From January to March 2007, Travanti appeared off-Broadway in Oren Safdie's The Last Word... at the Theater at St. Clements in New York City, and from November to December 2008, Travanti played the "Con Melody" in an off-off Broadway production of Eugene O'Neill's A Touch of the Poet for Friendly Fire Theater in New York.

 In 2010, he appeared in an episode of Criminal Minds as a 75-year-old serial killer with Alzheimer's disease.

 Travanti had a recurring role on the Starz television series Boss.
 He also appeared on The Twilight Zone Radio Dramas as Captain William Fletcher in the audio adaptation of "The Little People".

-In 2017, he played Callen's father in NCIS: Los Angeles.
+Starting in 2017, he played the father of Chris O'Donnell's character (G. Callen) in NCIS: Los Angeles.
+His final appearance, and final acting role to date, was in a 2019 episode of that series.

+Personal life

+Early in his career, Travanti struggled with professional frustration and dissatisfaction, which led to alcoholism.
+The turning point came in 1973 when he sought professional help after collapsing during a theatrical performance in Indianapolis.
+In an interview, Travanti later recalled the mindset that fueled his addiction who found sobriety through Alcoholics Anonymous, calling alcoholism a "disease of loneliness and secrecy".
+In 1981, he made such a confession to Rona Barrett in an interview on NBC and even recited, from memory, all of the organization's "Twelve Steps" on camera.
+Captain Furillo, his best-known character, was also a recovering alcoholic, and the character was shown multiple times taking part in AA meetings.